Sonority hierarchy: Vegetation

 A positive correlation exists, so that as temperature increases, so does the use of more sonorous speech sounds.
 However, the presence of dense vegetation coverage leads to the correlation occurring oppositely, so that less sonorous speech sounds are favoured by warmer climates when the area is covered by dense vegetation.
 This is said to be because in warmer climates with dense vegetation coverage individuals instead communicate over shorter distances, therefore favour speech sounds which are ranked lower in the sonority hierarchy.

 Altitude

 Everett, (2013) suggested that in high elevation regions such as in the Andes, languages regularly employ the use of ejective plosives like /kʼ/.
 Everett argued that in high altitude areas, with reduced ambient air pressure, the use of ejectives allows for ease of articulation when producing speech.
 Moreover, as no air is flowing out of the vocal folds, water is conserved whilst communicating, thus reducing dehydration in individuals residing in high elevation regions.

 A range of other additional factors have also been observed which affect the degree of sonority of a particular language such as precipitation and sexual restrictiveness.
 Inevitably, the patterns become more complex when considering a range of ecological factors simultaneously.
 Moreover, large amounts of variation are shown which may be due to patterns of migration.

-Mechanisms underlying differences in sonority

-The existence of these differences in speech sounds in modern day human language is said to be driven by cultural evolution.
-Language is an important part of culture.
-In particular, speech sounds in the sonority scale are more likely to be selected for in different environments as a language favours phonetic structures which allow for the successful transmission of messages in the presence of ecological conditions.
-Henrich highlights the role of dual inheritance, which propels changes in language that persist across generations.
-It follows that slight differences in language patterns may be selected for because they are advantageous for individuals in the given environment.
-Biased transmission then occurs which allows for speech pattern to be adopted by members of the society.